-One excellent accessory is a camera bag (or backpack).
+One excellent accessory is a camera bag (or a good backpack).
 The best bags tend to be large and durable.
 They’re perfect for traveling with your camera equipment.
 And they’ll keep your setup safe when you carry it around.

 Another useful accessory is a tripod.

 To be clear, not all photographers need tripods.
 Many professionals don’t use them.
 It all depends on your interests.

 Who should purchase a tripod?

 - Bird/wildlife shots (with an ultra-long lens)

 - Long-exposure travel shots